10 Summer Programs in West Virginia for High Schoolers in 2025

 Application Deadline: Applications open in March

-Camp STEM is a week-long program aimed at students with an interest in science, technology, engineering, and math.
-Participants take part in a variety of classes and projects in fields including electronics, automobiles, robotics, and forensic investigation.
-Participants also get to sample college life (camp is held on WVU’s Beckley campus), meet professors, and explore careers in the STEM fields.
+Camp STEM is a weeklong program aimed at students with an interest in science, technology, engineering, and math.
+Participants take part in a variety of classes and projects in fields including electronics, forensic investigation, automobiles, and robotics.

 Location: West Virginia University

-Aspiring musicians can improve their technical ability and interpretive skills, in addition to increasing their understanding of a variety of genres and musical styles, at this excellent summer program.
-During this week-long course, participants receive individual instruction and gain experience playing as part of a musical ensemble under the tutelage of WVU faculty.
+At this excellent summer program, aspiring musicians can improve their technical ability and interpretive skills, in addition to increasing their understanding of a variety of genres and musical styles.
+During this weeklong course, participants receive individual instruction and gain experience playing as part of a musical ensemble under the tutelage of WVU faculty.

 Location: West Virginia University